sussii/k12.interncamp.assignment.book/content/30_Day3_Assignment/_index.md

 ---
-title: "Day3 Assignment"
+title: "Day3: Quantum Computing Basics"
 chapter: true
 weight: 30
 ---

 # Day3 Assignment

-Day3 is for ramping up.
-No hurry.
+Day3 is for learning the basics of quantum computing development in the cloud

 ### Learning Objcetives
 - Get familiar with AWS Products